syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 ![OptionButton hover color](TreeNodeAdv_Customization_Images/TreeNodeAdv_Customization_Img31.jpg)

-> Note: Customization of hover color applicable only for both `Office2019Colorful` and `HighContrastTheme`.
+> Note: The above properties are applicable only when setting the `ThemeName` to `Office2019Colorful` or `HighContrastTheme`.

 ## CheckBox